g-ser/kubernetes-kubeadm-aws-ec2/README.md

 It's up to you whether you run the Ansible scripts or install kubernetes manually.
 In case you want to go with the manual installation, you can find the relevant instructions here: [Installation of kubernetes with kubeadm](assets/documents/install_k8s_with_kubeadm.md).

-Once you provision the AWS infrastructure with terraform **and** run the Ansible scripts to install kubernetes, you will end up with a kubernetes cluster which comprises the software components listed below:
+If you run both the terraform configuration files and the ansible scripts (check [Provision and configure the infrastructure](#run_scripts) for instructions), they will create a kubernetes cluster for you which comprises the software components listed below:

 * 3 EC2 AWS instances (1 master node & 2 worker nodes) running Ubuntu 22.04 LTS
 * Each of the 3 nodes of the cluster will have docker installed as the container engine.
 [Cri-dockerd](https://github.com/Mirantis/cri-dockerd) is also installed since kubernetes cannot integrate natively with docker any more, so cri-dockerd is needed to act as the middleman.
 * The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)
 * Kubernetes version is 1.25.0.
 The version is controlled by the variable ```kubernetes_version``` in file [configure_infra/group_vars/all](configure_infra/group_vars/all).
-You can change the version in that file in case you want to install a newer, but keep in mind that the Ansible scripts were only tested with 1.25.0-00.
+You can change the version in that file in case you want to install a new one, but keep in mind that the Ansible scripts were only tested with 1.25.0-00.
+* A NAT gateway (check illustration of section [Architecture](#architecture)), which is responsible for allowing the nodes of the kubernetes cluster which are located in a private subnet to access services located in the Internet (e.g. for managing software packages using yum)
+* A VM located in the public subnet with nginx server installed, configured to act as a reserve proxy for exposing the applications running on the kubernetes cluster to the outside world (check section [Expose applications to the Internet](#expose_apps))

 **Note: The kubernetes infrastructure provisioned using the source code of this repository, is intended to be used ONLY for training purposes!**